darktable-org/dtdocs/content/overview/workflow/edit-scene-referred.md

 There are some modules for which there is not yet an alternative that is well-suited to the scene-referred workflow.
 If required, these modules should be used sparingly and with care.

 [_vibrance_](../../module-reference/processing-modules/vibrance.md)
 : Tends to darken colors.
-Consider using using [_color zones_](../../module-reference/processing-modules/color-zones.md) with a saturation parametric mask to give more control.
+Consider using [_color zones_](../../module-reference/processing-modules/color-zones.md) with a saturation parametric mask to give more control.

 [_color zones_](../../module-reference/processing-modules/color-zones.md)
 : Transitions may not be graceful.
 An alternative can be to use [_color balance_](../../module-reference/processing-modules/color-balance.md) with a parameteric mask.